MGPlayzYT/ytdl-core-discord/README.md

 You can pass the exact same arguments as you would with the ytdl-core module, with the exception that you must `await` the function call.

+# Fork by MGPlayz YT
+This fork was made to maintain the functionality of the package.
+This fork will (most of the time) have the latest ytdl-core version.
+If you're currently experiencing issues using ytdl-core-discord, try using this fork.

 ## What does it do?

 For compatible videos, this module uses [prism-media](https://github.com/amishshah/prism-media)